jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Same method for same FIF
 (1) If a person has 2 or more attributing interests in the same FIF for the same period, the person must use the same calculation method for calculating FIF income or loss from each interest in that period, except to the extent to which—
   (a) the interests are of different classes; and
-  (b) the choice of method for a class is limited by this section or section EX 47, EX 48, or EX 62.
+  (b) the choice of method for a class is limited by this section or section EX 46B, EX 47, EX 47B, EX 48, or EX 62.
 Accounting profits method
 (2)
 Attributable FIF income method